 In other, more persistent groundwater systems, water levels or pressures fluctuate naturally in response to recharge, and in response to nearby groundwater pumping.
 Some bores are constructed relatively shallow and therefore only access the top portion of water in the aquifer.
 Due to this, access may be lost as water levels fall.
-This is usually a result of inadequate infrastructure which precludes access, rather than the availability of groundwater.
-To guard against such inefficient bore construction, all bore approvals now contain a condition stating that 'the water supply work must be constructed to a sufficient depth to enable access to the water source for the life of the work'
+This usually occurs as a result of inadequate infrastructure which precludes access, rather than the availability of groundwater.
+To guard against such inefficient bore construction, all bore approvals now contain a condition stating that 'the water supply work must be constructed to a sufficient depth to enable access to the water source for the life of the work'.

-In 1997, the Council of Australian Governments (COAG) set key principles for States in this regard in its paper Allocation and Use of Groundwater: A National Framework for Improved

-Groundwater Management in Australia - Policy Position Paper for Advice to States and Territories3.
-In particular, Recommendation 4 in the report stated:
+In 1997, COAG set key principles for States in this regard in its paper Allocation and Use of Groundwater: A National Framework for Improved Groundwater Management in Australia - Policy Position Paper for Advice to States and Territories.
+Recommendation 4 of the report stated: